Grid homology for singular links in lens space and a resolution cube: Singular link and grid diagram

 We first introduce some concepts that are necessary for describing a Reidemeister theorem.

-\begin{defi} Recall that we are considering the projection of a singular link L to Heegaard torus $T^2$ induced by the flow of a generic Morse function which is compatible with the standard Heegaard splitting of lens spaces.
-Perturb it a little, we may assume the projection map is piecewise linear.
-Such a projection is called regular if \begin{itemize} \item The set of multiple points in the image p(L) consists of finitely many double points. \item No points in the preimage $p^{-1}(c)\cap L$ of any double point $c\in p(L)$ is a vertex of L. \end{itemize} \end{defi} \begin{defi} For a link $L$ and an embedded disk $D$ in $L(p,q)$ satisfying $L\cap D=L\cap\partial D$ which is an arc, we can form a new link $L'=cl(L-L\cap D)\cup (\partial D-L\cap D)$.
-In this case, we say $L'$ is obtained from $L$ by performing a disk move.
-It is clear that such a pair of links are equivalent.
+\begin{defi} Recall that we are considering the projection of a singular link $L$ onto Heegaard torus $T^2$ induced by the flow of a generic Morse function which is compatible with the standard Heegaard splitting of lens spaces.
+By perturbing it a little, we may assume the projection map is piecewise linear.
+Such a projection is called \emph{regular} if \begin{itemize} \item The set of multiple points in the image $p(L)$ consists of finitely many double points. \item No points in the preimage $p^{-1}(c)\cap L$ of any double point $c\in p(L)$ are vertices of $L$. \end{itemize} \end{defi} \begin{defi} For a link $L$ and an embedded disk $D$ in $L(p,q)$ satisfying $L\cap D=L\cap\partial D$, which is an arc, we can form a new link $L'=cl(L-L\cap D)\cup (\partial D-L\cap D)$.
+In this case, we say $L'$ is obtained from $L$ by performing a \emph{disk move}.
+It is clear that such two links are equivalent.

 By subdividing $L$ and $D$, we can assume the arc $\partial D\cap L $ is a union of 1-simplices while $D$ is a union of 2-simplices.
-Thus, disk moves can be done in piecewise linear category.
+Thus, disk moves can be done in the piecewise linear category.

 \end{defi}

 The set of Reidermeister moves for torus diagrams of singular links in lens spaces is shown in \text{Figure \ref{fig:rmoves-new}} following those defined for spatial graphs in \cite{MR946218}.